brycelelbach/p4_utilities/README.md

     changelist.
 - `p4-merge-shelves <changelist...>`: Merge multiple shelved changelists into a single new changelist.
+- `p4-which-change-synced <paths...>`: Determine the highest changelist the specified paths are synced to (aka which changelist are you at).

 This software is distributed under the [Boost Software License v1.0].